JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 # Installation and Usage

-To install MultilayerGraphs.jl it's sufficient to activate the `pkg` mode by pressing `]` in the Julia REPL and then run the following command:
+To install MultilayerGraphs.jl it is sufficient to activate the `pkg` mode by pressing `]` in the Julia REPL and then run the following command:

 ```nothing
 pkg> add MultilayerGraphs